 In the United States, shipping container manufacturers follow size requirements set by the Industrial Standards Organization (ISO); they are available in 20-, 40, and 45-feet lengths.
 In addition to selecting a container of the suitable length, you’ll also need to choose a container type; some popular options include dry cargo, flat rack, open top, tunnel, and side-open containers.

 For ease of delivery on sites without a crane or forklift, shippers can opt for a tilt or tipper trailer, which features a platform and a mechanism (such a hydraulic cylinder to lift the bed or a cable system to move the container) to ease loading and unloading.

 There are also container chassis trailers, which are basically metal frames built for 20-, 40-, or 45-foot containers.
-The comparatively lightweight frames give carrier more flexibility to transport heavy containers.
+The comparatively lightweight frames give transport companies more flexibility to transport heavy containers.
 Container chassis trailers are often used to unload and load at docks and rail depots.
 Flatbed trailers are also an option—and can typically support one 40-foot or two 20-foot containers—but a forklift or crane will be necessary at drop off and pickup.

 Get Your Container Ready For Shipping

 Whatever your cargo, you’ll want to ensure that contents are well-secured and protected inside the container.
 Lifts, cranes, and conveyors—despite the operator’s best efforts—can be rough on container cargo.
 Stacking cargo on a pallet, combined with wrapping and straps, is a good way to secure cargo and prevent damage from shifting.
 Palletized cargo is also easier and faster to unload.
 Cushion fragile cargo and brace the pallet, if necessary.